w3f/Grants-Program/applications/escrow_pallet.md

 ### Ecosystem Fit

-- Substrate learners would have an Escrow pallet as example
+- Substrate learners would have an Escrow pallet as example.
 - Web3 companies who would like to release funds in a very easy way.

 ## Team

 ### Team members

-- Eljo Prifti
+- MSc Eljo Prifti
-- Gerti Prifti
+- Ing Gerti Prifti

 ### Contact

-- **Contact Name:** Eljo Prifti
+- **Contact Name:** MSc Eljo Prifti
 - **Contact Email:** elioprifti@gmail.com
 - **Website:** https://www.linkedin.com/in/elioprifti/

 ### Legal Structure

-- **Registered Address:** -
+- **Registered Address:**  We do not have any registered address
-- **Registered Legal Entity:** -
+- **Registered Legal Entity:** We do not have any registered legal entity

 ### Team's experience

 Hello, my name is Elio.
 I have a master's degree in computer science and I have more than 6 years experience as a professional software developer in Android/Java developer in the market.
 I have been deeply fascinated by blockchain and discovered Substrate.
-I have spent 1+ year learning Rust/Substrate.
+I have spent 1+ year learning/contributing to Rust/Substrate.
 I am a contributor to the Substrate recipes repo,  taking it upon myself to upgrading Substrate “Kitchen Node” Recipes from v1 to v2, which took 5-6 months working in my spare time.